 Creating a post-acquisition integration plan template is a full-time job requiring intensity of focus and deep experience.
 It requires persistent follow up and follow through with all the stakeholders on both sides in order to stay on schedule.
 Questions are always being asked by both sides, and someone needs to be able to respond to them promptly and accurately in order to minimize project delays.
 The work needs to be led by a high level person, but typically a VP or Controller doesn’t have sufficient time to devote to the integration.
 When these individuals are setting their priorities, the post-acquisition integration more often than not comes after their need to run day-to-day operations or to address ad hoc “emergency” requests from the C-suite.

-Q: If a company is using an external person to manage the acquisition, when should he or she be brought in?
+Q: If a company is using an external person to manage the acquisition, when should s/he be brought in?

 A: Ideally the individual should be brought in before the kick-off meeting that will occur between both companies regarding the post-acquisition integration work.
 The responsible parties within the acquiring company should meet with the external person engaged to oversee and manage the integration work.
 The meeting should result in a list of the names and titles of the responsible parties from both parties who need to attend the kick-off meeting.
 A flexible plan should be drawn up for the kick-off meeting that will be used as a tool to help both companies comment and suggest the best ways to have a successful integration and to develop the detailed post acquisition integration plan template.

 To learn more about accounting integration during an M&A, contact us today.
-You can also learn more by downloading our service sheet:
+You can also learn more by downloading our whitepaper on post-acquisition finance transformation: